Galionix/toshl-mcp-server/README.md

-# Toshl MCP Server
+# MCP Servers

-An MCP (Model Context Protocol) server for integrating [Toshl Finance](https://toshl.com/) with AI agents.
+This Nx project contains MCP (Model Context Protocol) servers integrated with the TaskQueue system.

 ## Overview

-The Toshl MCP Server provides a bridge between AI agents and the Toshl Finance API.
-It allows AI agents to access financial data from Toshl, analyze it, and provide insights and advice based on the data.
+MCP servers provide bridges between the TaskQueue system and external APIs.
+They allow the TaskQueue to access external data sources, analyze information, and provide insights through the task processing pipeline.

+## Included Servers

+### Toshl MCP Server

+An MCP server for integrating [Toshl Finance](https://toshl.com/) with the TaskQueue system.

+The Toshl MCP Server provides access to financial data from Toshl Finance API, enabling automated financial analysis and reporting through scheduled tasks.

 ## Features